ontola/home/_posts/2018-07-03-a-brief-introduction-to-linked-data.md

 The power of the ontology goes far, but that probably deserves its own article.

-## What can we do with linked data
-The use of links help to provide extra information, remove ambiguity, and help with standardization.
-These are abstract advantages, but they have a real-world impact on how we can use data.

-- Linked data enables a decentralized architecture.
-Since URLs directly point to the source, even if the data is on a completely different domain,
-- Because of the decentralized nature, data tends to stay at the source.
-This means that less data is copied, and we have
-- Since linked data is highly standardized, writing interfaces becomes easy.
-This means that you don't need expensive.
-- We can merge two datasets, without having any collisions in identifiers.
-This is because URLs are unique even across multiple domains.
-This might seem like a minor benefit, but it makes integration of multiple systems exceptionally trivial.
-- Linked data can be converted to many serialization formats.
-It's easy to convert Linked Data to JSON, but the other way around is more difficult.

 ## Publishing linked data

 Linked data is meant to be shared.